jeffpar/argument-aloud/ussc/audit/index.md

   - Creek Nation v.
 United States (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
 It was affirmed by an equally divided Court on June 4, 1962, so the lack of a decision may have contributed to its omission.

-Other idiosyncrasies observed in Oyez:
+Other idiosyncrasies observed in Oyez during the initial audit:

   - Oyez filed a large number of reargued cases in the terms that they were first argued, but with the docket numbers assigned on reargument.
 For example, [International Association of Machinists v.
 Street](https://www.oyez.org/cases/1959/4) was argued in the 1959 term as No. 258, and then redocketed and reargued in the 1960 term as No. 4, but Oyez filed it under the older term (1959) with the newer docket number (4).